 #4.
 Go for a drive

 Going for the drive along the coastal road in Mullaghmore, which is part of the Wild Atlantic Way, is nothing short of spectacular as it takes you right along the edge of the water.

-The short, but the spectacular loop is around 3 kilometres in length and rewards visitors with stunning mountain views, glimpses of Donegal coast and a castle by the sea.
+The short, yet the spectacular loop is around 3 kilometres in length and rewards visitors with stunning mountain views, glimpses of the Donegal coast and a castle by the sea.

 The road looping around the headland is well paved with fenced green pastures on one side and rugged cliffs on one the other side.
 You’ll find a couple of places where to stop, take photos and enjoy the views over the bay.

 Mullaghmore Loop is also a very popular walk among visitors and locals.
 It takes around an hour at a reasonably good pace to complete and is a fantastic way to experience the coast and feel natures power.
 Along the way, there are appropriately appointed benches to take a short break and indulge in the surrounding scenery.

 #5.
 Take in the views at Mullaghmore Head